acailic/acailic.github.io/_notes/oca-chapter-5.md

 	- All objects extend java.lang.Object, so if a method takes that type, any valid object, including null, may be passed.

-6. Interfaces and Abastract classes
+6. Interfaces and Abstract classes

 	- Only interfaces can contain default methods
 	- Both abstract classes and interfaces can contain static methods